26th January - 2nd February 2015

 This 8-day workshop is scheduled just a few days after the conclusion of the 'Land of Ice' and 'Winter Paradise' Iceland workshops, to make it comfortable for participants who wish to register to two or even three workshops back to back and reduce flight costs.

-The group will meet at 12:00 in Leknes airport, where you can fly from Oslo in a comfortable morning flight.
-After a quick introduction, we'll hop on our welcoming, spacious bus and head west to Lofoten.
+The group will meet at 12:30 in Leknes airport, where you can fly from Oslo in a comfortable morning flight.
+After a quick introduction, we'll hop on our spacious vans and head west to Lofoten.
 We will make good use of the time, shooting sunset in the amazing Reine area, only then settling in our cabins and heading out for dinner.

 The Reine area will be the first of our two bases in the workshop.
 It is a paradise for winter photography, and a very typical Norwegian fishing area.
 Spectacular mountains such as the triangular Olstind and the towering Festhæltinden are accompanied by red and orange fishing cabins, to make up unique winter scenery.